captainsvbot/TeslaChain-369/README.md

 An honest TeslaChain chain accumulates consensus weight **~2.33× faster** than a flat linear chain of equal PoW.
 An attacker who diverges from an AXIS or SUPER_AXIS checkpoint loses the α multiplier for all subsequent blocks until they re-establish a valid checkpoint on their secret chain.

-> **Non-Technical:** The math shows honest nodes gain weight 2.33× faster than a flat chain.
-Combined with SLASH penalties that burn an attacker's coinbase, TeslaChain makes it mathematically irrational to attempt a long-range reorganisation.
+> **Non-Technical:** The math shows honest nodes gain weight 2.33× faster than a flat chain, TeslaChain makes it mathematically irrational to attempt a long-range reorganisation.

 Any AXIS block at height H in the AXIS merkle chain cannot be modified without modifying all AXIS blocks from height 3 to H in that chain, including GENESIS.